sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 ..
 MODULEAUTHOR:: Paul Mercat, and Dominique Benielli
                   Labex Archimede - I2M -
-                  AMU Aix-Marseille Universite
+                  AMU Aix-Marseille Université

-The present tool BetaAdicSet is a convenient tool to describe sets like Rauzy fractals and quasicrystals associated to substitutions, and more generally sets described by :math:`\beta`-expansion with digits in a regular language.
+The present tool BetaAdicSet is a convenient tool to describe sets like Rauzy fractals and quasicrystals associated to substitutions, and more generally sets described by :math:`\beta`-expansion with list of digits in a regular language.

 Introduction and Definitions